Image

 • Voluntary/First-Degree Involuntary (special victim): Class B felony, 5 to 15 years in prison

-The penalties don’t stop when the case ends.
-A manslaughter conviction in Vernon County, MO can come with collateral consequences that follow you for years and affect nearly every part of your life, including:
+The direct penalties are only part of the picture.
+A manslaughter conviction in Vernon County, MO can carry long-term consequences that affect nearly every area of your life, even after you’ve served your sentence, including:

 • Loss of Rights — A manslaughter conviction in Vernon County, MO can result in the loss of important rights.
 This may include restrictions on firearm ownership, limitations on voting in certain circumstances, and challenges when traveling internationally, as some countries restrict entry based on criminal history.